 Jackson has verbally committed to play softball at Copiah-Lincoln Community College.

-She had 27 points in two wins and scored her 1,000th career point this week in the Canton Academy preseason tournament to open the season.
+She had 27 points in two wins and scored her 1,000th career point in the Canton Academy preseason tournament to open the season.

 MADISON JONES, TERRY, 6-1, SOPHOMORE, CENTER